Quick Answer

 Notion is an all-in-one workspace that blends notes, databases, project management, and wikis into a single interface.
 It launched in 2016 and has grown to over 30 million users worldwide, according to the company’s own reporting.
 Notion, Inc. is headquartered in San Francisco and has raised over $343 million in venture funding, giving it the resources to maintain a large, stable platform.

 It’s built for people who want structure without switching apps.
-You can manage a content calendar, write meeting notes, and track personal goals — all inside one platform.
-Teams especially love it because real-time collaboration is built in from the ground up.
+You can manage a content calendar, write meeting notes, and track personal goals all inside one platform.
+Teams especially value it because real-time collaboration is built in from the ground up.

 What Notion Does Best